 - 2 cups caramelized onions

-Make the rustic pizza dough according to the recipe.
-Divide into 6 small balls.
+- Make the thin crust pizza dough according to the recipe.
+Divide into 6 or 8 small balls.

-Add the goat cheese, olive oil and a pinch of sea salt to the bowl of a food processor.
+- Add the goat cheese, olive oil and a pinch of sea salt to the bowl of a food processor.
 Puree together until smooth and whipped.
-About a minute or so.
+About 45 seconds or so.
 Stir in the fresh chives, cover and refrigerate until ready to use.

-Place the grilled pizza pie on a broiler proof tray and spread a thin layer of the whipped goat cheese over the top.
-Sprinkle with the caramelized onions and top with the purple fig slices.
-Reserve a few of the caramelized onions to sprinkle over the top for garnish.
+- Place the grilled pizza pie on a broiler proof tray and spread a thin layer of the whipped goat cheese over the top.
+Sprinkle with the caramelized onions and top with the sliced purple fig. Reserve a few of the caramelized onions to sprinkle over the top for garnish.

-Remove from the broiler and serve your fig pizza sprinkled with the fresh herbs, reserved caramelized onions and red onion slices if desired.
+- Remove from the broiler and serve sprinkled with the fresh herbs and reserved caramelized onions.